wp-plugins/oik-nivo-slider/readme.txt

 ]`

 = Do I have to remember all those parameters? =
-NO. You can enable the oik shortcode buttons and/or oik quicktags plugin.
+NO. You can enable the oik TinyMCE shortcode or quicktag buttons.
+See oik options > Buttons.
 When editing a post/page with TinyMCE or the HTML editor click on the shortcode button to see a list of ALL enabled shortcodes and get syntax help, where available.

 = What's OIK and why do I need it? =
 The oik Nivo slider is developed using the OIK (Often Included Key Information) API (Application Programming Interface).